flying, dancing stingrays

-The stingray shuffle may preclude unwelcome hobbling in pain by scaring away offensive angel sharks and defensive stingrays.
+The stingray shuffle may prevent unwelcome hobbling in pain.
+It scares away offensive angel sharks and defensive stingrays.
 Nobody relishes lock-step contact with these hazardous shark family members.

 A shuffling box step should frighten off flat sharks.
 These half-buried bottom dwellers tend to flee rhythmic vibrations in water and sand.
 Gliding, flowing movements help to prevent full weight transfers onto these menaces.

 This shindig will not avert injury from feather stepping onto buried stinging barbs.
 These parts get left behind by stingrays.
-After boogieing with Little Ray and friends, be sure to bop into each ocean life feature on this website.
+After boogieing with Little Ray and friends, be sure to bop into other ocean life features on this website.

 Kids can imagine they are repelling stingrays.
-This quickstep routine should not be performed around all species of sharks.
-Movements that intimidate flat sharks might attract populations of more fearsome cousins.
+This quickstep routine should not be performed around most species of sharks.
+Movements that intimidate flat sharks might attract more fearsome populations.

 “Doing the stingray shuffle may improve our beach days.
 The vibrations scare off any unfriendly rays.
 Let's make the surf pound and rattle the ground with your choice of sound for our next go-round.”
 (Video length: 32 seconds)